 I'm not a lark, but unfortunately I have to get up early because of the children at school, and this causes a lot of difficulty every day.
 I wish I could say that I wake up fresh and full of energy, but that's not the case, I find it hard to pull myself together.
 With great effort, I do the usual morning exercise and try to perk myself up with a long black coffee.

 I always walk the 10-15 minute journey from my home to Printa, my brain is relatively fresh by then.
 I like to go for a walk, listen to podcasts, think about my day, what to do, and often come up with new ideas.
-Although the route is always the same, I really like the walk between the Palace Quarter and the Jewish Quarter, it's always cozy - even if someone calls the patinated gray buildings cozy, but I like them.
+Although the route is always the same, I really like the walk between the Palace Quarter and the Jewish Quarter, it's always cozy - even if someone calls the gray buildings with a patina cozy, but I like them.

 I walk home after work and family life begins.
 The afternoon is spent walking the dog or cooking, and we talk about their day with the children, having dinner together.